jdittrich/userNeedResearchBook/text/dataAnalysis.md

 \
 \

-> The previous examples were concerned with whole themes and thus focused on the macro level.
+The previous examples were concerned with whole themes and thus focused on the macro level.
 Sometimes you just move data itself, without any trigger like renaming, just because you found a better fit.

-For example *»using the maximum possible height on a sheet of paper«* was grouped into »media«.
-Later, I moved it to *»budget«* because budget is something the user is directly concerned with, whereas media is even more abstract.
-The group *»budget«* was then later renamed *»having little money and resources«*, expressing that a part of the participants work was finding out how they could make the most out of a small budget (*»using the maximum possible height on a sheet of paper«* is a practice that results from that concern.)
+> For example *»using the maximum possible height
+> on a sheet of paper«* was grouped into »media«.
+> Later, I moved it to *»budget«*, because budget is something the user
+>  is directly concerned with, whereas media is even more abstract.
+> The group *»budget«* was then later renamed *»having little money and resources«*,
+> expressing that a part of the participants work was finding out how they
+> could make the most out of a small budget (*»using the maximum possible height on a sheet of paper«* is a practice that results from that concern.)